How to Provide Genomics Education to Physicians

 Everyone wants a piece of their time, and they don’t have very much of it.

-Inbound marketing strategies can help you stand out from your competitors, which, if you’re vying for a doctor’s attention, happen to be every other healthcare company on the planet.
+Inbound marketing strategies can help you stand out from your competitors, which, if you’re vying for a doctor’s attention, happens to be every other healthcare company on the planet.

 This is where videos come in.
 Unlike dense academic papers or white paper copy, videos can get to the core of an issue fast and in a way that’s visually pleasing.